London Summer Arbitration School 2026

 Arif H. Ali, 'Chapter 2: Agreements to Arbitrate' in Arif Hyder Ali and others (eds), The International Arbitration Rulebook: A Guide to Arbitral Regimes (Kluwer Law International 2019) 121-198; mandatory reading before the class.

-Slides: You find the slides of Class 3 here (will be uploaded after the class).
+Slides: You can find the slides of Class 3 here.

 - What are the mandatory elements of an enforceable arbitration clause and what elements are good practice?